zabulus/core/builds/install/arch-specific/win32/i18n_readme.txt

 Therefore adding i18n support to the Firebird installer is extremely simple as all we need are translations of the Firebird specific messages.

-Currently the Firebird installer has support for English, French, German, Portuguese (standard), Hungarian and Slovenian installs.
+Currently the Firebird installer has support for Bosnian, Spanish, French, German, Hungarian, Italian, Polish, Portuguese (standard), Russian and Slovenian installs.
 So there are still opportunities for others to provide support for their native language.

 How to add new languages